himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 drwxr-xr-x.
 1 100999 100999  560 Oct 25 20:40 jellyfin-linux-x64
 ```

 Lastly, I wanted to add one more cleanup task.
-My builds usually had the ugly uid/gid
+My builds had the ugly uid/gid
-pair of `100999 100999`, so I added one more task to change ownership to the
+pair of `100999 100999`, so I a task to change ownership to the `user`:
-`user`:

 ```yaml
 - name: Change Permissons of Nativefier Dirs